 - An “in camera” hearing.

 California law requires that criminal defense attorneys file their Pitchess motions in writing.7 Under Evidence Code 1043 EC, a Pitchess motion must include:

 - Identification of the criminal court case, the defendant, or the officer(s) whose records are being sought, and the governmental agency that has custody of the records;

 - A description of the type of records that are being sought;

-- Proof that the defendant has notified the agency that holds the records of the motion; and,
+- Proof that the defendant has notified the agency that holds the records of the motion and proof of service; and,

 - An affidavit showing “good cause” for the disclosure of the records (this is often written and signed by the defendant’s criminal defense attorney).8